Battle of Marengo: Forces

 Republican campaigns, the core of Bonaparte's reserve was 30,000 men, mostly from the Batavian Republic, who had been used under Guillaume Marie Anne Brune to crush the rebellion in the Vendée.
 Additional veteran troops came from the remains of the former Army of England.
 The new military doctrine emphasised the offensive, mobility and the bayonet over linear firepower.
 In front of the Austrian army were stationed, in and to the south of Marengo, the corps of Victor (Jacques-Antoine de Chambarlhac de Laubespin and Gaspard Amédée Gardanne's divisions), supported on the left by François Étienne de Kellermann's cavalry and, further to the northeast, by the corps of Lannes (François Watrin's division, Mainoni's brigade) together with two cavalry brigades.
 To the east of Castel Ceriolo took position Jean-Charles Monnier's division, supported by the Guard, which formed the reserve.
 Victor was the one who would bear the brunt of the Austrian attack.

 Battle

 Austrian attack

-The Austrian troops advanced from Alessandria eastwards across the Bormida river by two bridges debouching in a narrow bend of the river (the river being not easily crossed elsewhere).
+The Austrian troops advanced from Alessandria eastwards across the river Bormida by two bridges debouching in a narrow bend of the river (the river being not easily crossed elsewhere).
 Poor Austrian staff work prevented any rapid development of their attack and the entire army had to file through a narrow bridgehead.
 The movement began about 6 am with the first shots fired around 8 am, but the attack was not fully developed until 9 am.